Writing Groups

 Format: drop-in (attend when you’re available)

-Location: Helen C. White Hall, sixth floor, and online
+Location: Helen C. White Hall, sixth floor

 What people are saying about writing groups